2023: "I’m more qualified than APC candidate" - Peter Obi boasts

 APC tackles Obi earlier, he responded

-Earlier, the running mate to the APC presidential candidate said Obi do not have what it takes to govern Nigeria, that he may only be president of Igbo nation.
+Earlier, the running mate to the APC presidential candidate said Obi does not have what it takes to govern Nigeria, that he may only be president of Igbo nation.

 Obi responded: